locationtech/geomesa/docs/user/hbase/kerberos.rst

                              Kerberos
 ========

 GeoMesa includes initial support for HBase clusters which are authenticated using Kerberos.
-Currently keytabs (and not cached TGTs) are supported, apart from initial setup which requires a cached TGT, usually obtained using ``kinit``.
+Currently, keytabs are supported.

 Kerberos functionality should be configured by appending the following properties to ``hbase-site.xml``: